News & Events

 An internationally renowned Scottish trumpet soloist, composer and educator, John Wallace is the seventeenth recipient of the award, following the celebrated organist Thomas Trotter, who received The Queen's Medal for Music 2020.

-First Issue of Historic Brass Today Available to All
+First Issue of Historic Brass Today

 It's here!